firasm/Firas-PhD-thesis/Final revisions/tracking_revisions.md

 - [X] {JD} How do you know DiOC7 does not get beyond endothelial cells?
 If it does, it is not as good a vessel marker.
 	- Fixed in 57758d2; added a reference also.
 Given enough time, carbocyanine freely diffuses throughout the tumour tissue but with a limited exposure time (less than 5 minutes), it serves as a good vessel perfusion marker \cite{Trotter:1989cs}.

-- [ ] {JD} It is noted early in the discussion of Chapter 2 that vascular agents need to be the right size to distribute within an optimal period of time.
-Given that this agent was tested in an animal tumor, what is the relationship between vessel morphometrics and “leakage pore size” in the animal tumor vs a human tumor?
-Shouldn’t this be discussed before saying it is a good agent?

 - [X] {JD} I am very much not a fan of paragraphs that approach or exceed one page.
 This makes the text very hard to read.
 This was more of an issue in the early chapters.
 	- Agreed.
 Fixed in 6726c42